bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # users folder : folder

-Returns the users folder of the system domain
+Returns the users folder of the system domain.

 # utilities folder : folder

-Returns the utilities folder of the system domain
+Returns the utilities folder of the system domain.

 # virtual memory : boolean